KartikChugh/Otto/README.md

 ![nn](media/nn_hd.gif)

 Otto preconfigures a standard model architecture with [research-based](http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf) activations and initializers, but users are free to tinker with it layer by layer as they wish.
-Additionally, Otto can make network redesigns en masse with the aid of a dedicated Wit model (**Otto-Net**) that translates user instructions into architecture changes.
+Additionally, Otto can perform instant redesigns with the aid of a dedicated Wit model (**Otto-Net**) that translates user instructions into architecture changes.

 #### Model Visualization (Sample)